Flood irrigation is a service we provide to some Valley customers. You might be wondering what it is, or how it works.

 How do I irrigate in Phoenix?

 Once you order water, SRP will provide a date and time for your delivery.
-On delivery day, an SRP zanjero will open the SRP delivery gate to release water into the neighborhood irrigation system.
-From there, water is delivered through the private irrigation system that is owned, operated, and maintained by you and your neighbors.
+On delivery day, an SRP zanjero will open the SRP delivery gate to deliver water into the neighborhood irrigation system.

 From there, the private irrigation systems owned, operated, and maintained by you and your neighbors take over.

 As you can see, SRP has a long history of irrigation in the Valley, and it shows.
 Irrigated neighborhoods contain large trees and lush green landscapes, which instills a sense of pride in the property owners.